SAP-archive/docs/concepts/bot_builder/code_webhook.md

 ---

 At many points in your conversation, you most likely want to retrieve business information or connect to an external system to perform actions.
-You can do this through **webhooks**.
+You can do this through webhooks.
 A webhook is a simple HTTP call to your backend.
-To configure your HTTP call, click Webhook action in the Bot Builder.
+To configure your HTTP call, click **Webhook action** in the Bot Builder.

 [IMAGE HERE]

 You can provide the full URL or route (starting with a '/') to be called by the Bot Builder.
-If you provide a route, the 'Bot webhook base URL' (configurable in your bot's settings) will be prepended to it.
+If you provide a route, the **Bot webhook base URL** (configurable in your bot's settings) will be prepended to it.

 [IMAGE HERE]